jicwogar/Azure-Customer-Managed-Keys-CMK-Implementation-/README.md

   --encryption-key-source Microsoft.Keyvault

   Verification

+​
-​Verify that the storage account is actively using Customer-Managed Keys:
+Verify that the storage account is actively using Customer-Managed Keys:

 az storage account show \
   --name ercmslearnstorage \